About Us » School History

 School History

-Leo Marcell Elementary School was named in honor of Mr. Leo Marcell who served Mission CISD as its business manager for twenty-six years, from 1929 to 1955.
-He was a remarkable man who oversaw one of the largest periods of growth in the long history of the district.
-During the period of growth in the district through the 1950s, school officials decided to honor not famous individuals, but those who had served the district with loyalty and integrity.
-Leo was honored in 1953, when the district announced that the new elementary school on the west side of the city would be named for him: Marcell Elementary School.
-He retired from the school district in 1955, but continued to serve mission as City Secretary until his health failed.
-He died August 26, 1966 and is buried in Laurel Hill Cementary, a few blocks from the school named for him.
+Leo Marcell Elementary School is named in honor of Mr. Leo Marcell, who served as the business manager for Mission CISD for twenty-six years, from 1929 to 1955.
+A remarkable individual, Mr. Marcell oversaw one of the most significant periods of growth in the district's long history.
+During the 1950s, school officials decided to recognize individuals who had served the district with loyalty and integrity, rather than just famous figures.
+In 1953, the district announced that the new elementary school on the west side of the city would bear his name: Leo Marcell Elementary School.
+After retiring from the school district in 1955, Mr. Marcell continued his service to the community as City Secretary until his health declined.
+He passed away on August 26, 1966, and is buried in Laurel Hill Cemetery, just a few blocks from the school that honors him.

-The school is located at the corner of 10th Street and Holland Avenue.
-It was built in 1953 when Mr. J. Mil Auld was Superintendent of Schools.
-When Marcell School first opened its doors on December 1953, it had only fifteen classrooms serving grades one through sixth.
-There were fourteen teachers and approximately two-hundred and seventy-five students were enrolled at the time.
-Mr. C. Virgil Ballard headed the school as its first principal and remained with the school for one and half years.
-Through the years, Marcell has continued to grow steadily in student population.
-Currently, the school enrollment is approximately 500 students and expanded to twenty-five classrooms, a Learning Resources Center, a cafeteria, school office, special education, music, and technology staff members.
+The school is located at the corner of 10th Street and Holland Avenue and was built in 1953 under the leadership of Superintendent Mr. J. Mil Auld.
+When Leo Marcell Elementary School first opened its doors in December 1953, it featured fifteen classrooms serving grades one through six, with fourteen teachers and approximately two hundred seventy-five enrolled students.
+Mr. C. Virgil Ballard was the first principal, serving for one and a half years.
+Over the years, Marcell has experienced steady growth in student enrollment, which is currently around 400 students.
+The school has expanded to include twenty-five classrooms, a Learning Resources Center, a cafeteria, school office, as well as staff members dedicated to special education, music, and technology.